 Who: Honours students with research relating to Southeast Asia

-Over four days at the University of Sydney, participants of the SSEAC Honours Bootcamp will engage in a range of workshops, seminars, discussions and group activities designed to help them complete their Honours research project and plan for life after Honours.
+Over three days (28-30 July 2021), participants of this Honours Bootcamp co-hosted by the Sydney Southeast Asia Centre (University of Sydney) and the ANU Indonesia Project (Australian National University) will take part in a range of interdisciplinary workshops, seminars, discussions and group activities designed to help them complete their Honours research project and plan for life after Honours.

 - Honours Bootcamp 2018 participant